wmgries/wmgries/readme.md

 # Hello, world!

-- Senior Program Manager at Microsoft for Azure Files and File Sync.
+- Principal Program Manager at Microsoft for Azure Files and File Sync.
 - Focusing on cost optimization, file share management, networking, SMB, documentation, and technical talks.
 - Interested in PowerShell, C#, TypeScript, and Rust.